Can Cats Eat Tomatoes?

 Generally speaking, ripe, red tomatoes are unlikely to do any harm to your cat.

-While unlikely to prove fatal, tomato toxicity of this kind is distressing for your kitty and will require veterinary intervention.
+While unlikely to prove fatal, tomato toxicity of this kind is distressing for your kitty.
+It will require veterinary help.

 Do Cats Like Tomatoes?